Punjab: Bhagwant Mann govt wins confidence vote; Cong, BJP abstain | Politics

 ''So, 93 MLAs have supported the motion and none is against it.
 Thus, the motion is unanimously passed,'' the Speaker said.

-However, later Shiromani Akali Dal (SAD) MLA Manpreet Singh Ayali, who was present during the voting, said he had opposed the motion.
-He also said that he informed the Speaker about his decision, and that from the day one, the party was against it.
+However, later Shiromani Akali Dal (SAD) MLA Ayali said he had opposed the motion.
+He also said that he informed the Speaker about his decision, and that from day one, the party was against it.

 In the 117-member Assembly, the AAP has 92 MLAs, Congress 18, SAD 3, BJP 2, BSP 1 while 1 is an Independent.